R\'enyi Entropy, Signed Probabilities, and the Qubit: Preliminaries

 denote the set of all signed probability distributions on phase space.
 That is, we do not require the probabilities to be positive, only that they sum to 1.
 We define a map $\phi$ from $Q$ to the set of potential quantum states by

 where

 The map $\phi$ gives the correct transformation from phase space to the space of potential quantum states, in the sense of preserving the empirical probabilities.
 This map is linear and it will be helpful to fix some notation surrounding a matrix representation.
-Note we have folded the condition that $\boldsymbol{q}$ is a probability distribution in as the last equation in the definition of representation below. \begin{defn} Let $\mathbf{A}$ denote the matrix
+Note we have folded the condition that $\boldsymbol{q}$ is a probability distribution in as the last equation in the definition of representation below.